celiamance/code_by_celia/SKO/WEEK3/readme.md

 ## + assignment 2 progress

 We continued planning our second assignment, Rereadings in Club Penguin using [this google doc](https://docs.google.com/document/d/1DJS7c56zpp8Y9cg9a4pRmUciNNnArXs8-nFGbDVTeqk/edit) to collate our ideas and work on scripting the dialogue/ scenes.
+We logged into the game and rediscovered all the nostalgic treasures, including fun multiplayer games, interesting hair and clothes and catalogues of igloo furniture.

 ## + sketch of the week